+ What is "abortion with pills," or a medication abortion?

 Both mifepristone and misoprostol require a prescription in the United States.
 Access to mifepristone is further restricted because only specialized providers can obtain it (it is not stocked in pharmacies).
 Thus, the most common way to obtain these medications is through health centers or clinicians who provide abortion care.
 Planned Parenthood has a great web page explaining abortion with pills.
 The National Abortion Federation has a list of clinics by state.

-If you live in Hawaii, Maine, Oregon, or Washington State, you may be able to receive abortion pills by mail through the TelAbortion Study.
+If you live in Colorado, Georgia, Hawaii, New Mexico, New York, Maine, Oregon, or Washington State, you may be able to receive abortion pills by mail through the TelAbortion Study.
 Please visit www.telabortion.org for further information.

 Some people in the United States choose to self-manage their abortions.
 They report being able to find both medications outside of the formal medical system in the following ways:

 The best online access to pills was through Aid Access (www.aidaccess.org).

 This service provides the most effective regimen (mifepristone plus misoprostol), is overseen by a doctor, offers quality pills, has a secure payment platform (Transferwise), offers discounts for those who need them, and provides comprehensive instructions and support (via email).
 When we tested ordering from Aid Access, delivery took between 11 and 18 days, , but about half of their shipments arrive in 10 days or less.
 It is important to monitor your email and respond to ensure that the order proceeds quickly.